hepsycode/SLIDE-x-ML-ICCD/README.md

 ### SLIDE-x Main Components
 SLIDE-x consists of the following components:

-1. **SLIDE-x-00-Ingestion**: Extensible Python Dataset Ingestion component for collecting datasets generated with the SLIDE-x Profiling/Simulation tool.
+1. **SLIDE-x-Ingestion**: Extensible Python Dataset Ingestion component for collecting datasets generated with the SLIDE-x Profiling/Simulation tool.
 It also offers functionalities for implementing unified HW/SW metrics (e.g., CC4CS, CC4IR, CC4SSA, CC4OPT, Affinity), performing statistical analysis, and comparing different platforms.
 The SLIDE-x-Ingestion is composed of:
+    - **Collect Raw Data & Clean**: Clean and store the dataset as a CSV file for interoperability between tools (from Python to Matlab or other tools)
+2. **SLIDE-x-Feature-Engineering**: Extensible Python component dedicated to the steps of feature creation, data analysis, and feature selection to create datasets useful for ML prediction.
+The SLIDE-x-Feature-Engineering is composed of:
-    - **SILDE-x-00-Data-Collect-Cleaning**: WIP
+    - **SILDE-x-01-Feature-Creation**: WIP
-    - **SILDE-x-01-Feature-Engineering**: WIP
+    - **SILDE-x-02-Data-Analysis**: WIP
-    - **SILDE-x-02-Data-Ingestion**: WIP
+    - **SILDE-x-02-Feature-Selection**: WIP
 3. **SLIDE-x-01-Model-Engineering**: HW/SW ML-based component for creating System-Level HW/SW Co-Design models using machine learning frameworks and tools.
 The SLIDE-x-Model-Engineering is composed of:
-    - **SILDE-x-00-Data-Analysis**: WIP
     - **SILDE-x-01-Data-Preparation**: WIP
-    - **SILDE-x-02-Model-Training-and-Validation**: WIP (Best algorithm Selection and Hyperparameter tuning).
+    - **SILDE-x-02-Model-Training**: WIP (Best algorithm Selection and Hyperparameter tuning).
+    - **SILDE-x-02-Model-Validation**: WIP
     - **SILDE-x-03-Model-Export**: WIP

 ### WEBSITE
 [www.HEPSYCODE.com](https://hepsycode.github.io/)

 ### DOWNLOAD
-SLIDE-x is open-source and freely available on GitHub: https://github.com/hepsycode/SLIDE-x-ML.
+SLIDE-x-ML is open-source and freely available on GitHub: https://github.com/hepsycode/SLIDE-x-ML-ICCD.

 ### GETTING STARTED GUIDELINES
 The framework is implemented in Python3 and uses the csv, os, shutil, subprocess, tkinter libraries for internal operations.
 Thus, Python3 and the above-listed libraries should be installed for the framework to run properly.